The CTO Guide to AI Coding

 - How does this map to compliance duties?

 - The same five levers double as the evidence base for the adjacent rules.
-Documented verification and per-change records are what audits under ISO 27001 or TISAX ask for, what NIS2 management oversight expects, and what the new product-liability regime makes prudent - none of which mandate AI verification by name, all of which assume the diligence it provides.
+Documented verification and per-change records are what audits under ISO 27001 or TISAX ask for, what NIS2 management oversight expects, and what the new product-liability regime makes prudent.
+None of which mandate AI verification by name, all of which assume the diligence it provides.
 A CTO who runs the levers for engineering reasons gets the compliance posture as a byproduct.

 - Won't this slow the team down and negate the AI gains?